haftings/recipes/Caramel, No-Stir.md

 1. Cook, without stirring, until mixture reaches **245 °F**
 1. Remove from heat
 1. Stir in **vanilla** *(bubbles)*
-1. Pour into pappered pan
+1. Pour into papered pan
    <span style="text-decoration: underline">
        do not scrape the saucepan sides
    </span>